Sperm Whale - Physeter macrocephalus

 Unusually, sperm whales only have teeth in their lower jaw, these fitting into depressions in the upper jaw.
 There are from 17 to 29 pairs of teeth and the depressions in the upper jaw show tiny undeveloped teeth.
 The teeth are large, up to 10" (25cm) long in old males, they are conical and very strong being designed for grasping and disabling slippery prey such as squid rather than being sharp cutting teeth as in many other animals.

-Orcas will sometimes hunt other whales even the giant blue whale, but they never approach the sperm whale with it's formidable lower jaw.
+Orcas will sometimes hunt other whales even the giant blue whale, but they never approach the sperm whale with it's formidable lower jaw, perhaps the largest and most effective weapon possessed by any animal.

-Of greatest fascination in the sperm whale is the huge spermaceti organ in the head that causes the head to be from 1/3rd to a 1/4 of the length of the animal.
+Of particular note in the sperm whale is the huge spermaceti organ in the head, the reason for the head being from 1/4 to a 1/3rd of the length of the animal.
 Clearly this is an enormous structure and while it has similar counterparts in other Odontocetes - many dolphins and small toothed whales have a bulbous "melon" with a similar internal structure - it is developed to an extreme in the sperm whale.
 The organ itself is full of oil which becomes a solid waxy substance at room temperature.
 About 25 to 40 barrels of whale oil could be had from a sperm whale of average size.
 Extremes of over 100 barrels are found in legend.

 The reason for this organ is unknown as is so much whale biology, due to the whales being so difficult to study.
 There are several theories as to what this organ is for and it may well have more than one of these functions: